 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 Robo-advisors have disrupted the financial industry by offering something investors have been craving for a long time: affordable professional investment advice.

 These services use technology to automate their processes, resulting in lower operating expenses, which allows them to provide investment advice at a fraction of what traditional firms charge.

-If that introduction has already sparked your curiosity, you should stick around and browse this list of the 12 best robo-advisors for 2020.
+If that introduction has already sparked your curiosity, you should stick around and browse this list of the best robo-advisors right now.

 There are lots of options for those looking for the right robo-advisor for their needs, but we think there is something here for everyone.

 1. Betterment: Best Overall

 Betterment is a US-based financial advisory firm that manages more than $29B in assets for its clients through their sophisticated yet user-friendly robo-advisor.